-Our practices to maintain capabilities and technical competence also include monitoring the completion of mandatory training and implementation of remedial actions when needed, equipping our tutors with effective instructor skills and continuous assessment of the effectiveness of our programmes through a number of evaluation techniques.
+Our aim is to continuously enhance the capabilities and technical competence of our people and the quality of the training offered.
+To this end, we implement practises and procedures for monitoring the completion of mandatory training and implementation of remedial actions when needed, equipping our tutors with effective instructor skills and continuous assessment of the effectiveness of our programmes through a number of evaluation techniques.

 In addition to the formal training programmes, the firm encourages each professional to take ownership for their own continuous professional development, by looking into opportunities for secondment to the PwC Network and also by undertaking development opportunities aligned to their role and grade.
+Our Global learning platform, Vantage, also offers continuously updated curated learning assets in the form of elearning, articles, videos and diagnostics on a broad range of technical, business, industry, digital and professional development topics.